filefoxper/airma/docs/react-state/feature.md

 ## Persist methods

-The methods from instance are persistent.
-You can pass it to a memo component directly.
-Every time, when we call a method, it refreshes from proto instance, and run the newest one to generate a next state.
-So, it has no problem about the stale method running caused by closures.
+The methods from `instance` are persistent, using them as props of memo component is very helpful.
+The `instance` method is a wrap function, it always calls the newest `proto instance` method when it works.
+So, the render closures can not affect it with stale values, that keeps it more safer than `useState`.

 We have talked about the trouble about `setState` in [section guide](/react-state/guides?id=local-state).
 Let's continue the talking.

-Take a view about the code below:
+The trouble about `useState` usage:

 ```ts
 import React,{memo, useState} from 'react';